LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 (regeneration, various resistances that effectively cure each turn) or wounding (poison).
 These are similar regardless of the team and so the condition is always only prolonged.

+Q: Why is a harpoon in my shared inventory stash charging for hundreds of turns?
+A: This is an artifact of time running independently on each level.
+Any ideas on how to improve this are welcome.
+A workaround is to drop and then pick up the item on the level you want to use it.
+It gets recharged after, randomly, from one to two times the normal cooldown period of the item and then recharges normally for as long as it's used only on this level.